yehlfektn/Dagger-Hilt-Tutorial/README.md

 [![MindOrks](https://img.shields.io/badge/mindorks-opensource-blue.svg)](https://mindorks.com/open-source-projects)
 [![MindOrks Community](https://img.shields.io/badge/join-community-blue.svg)](https://mindorks.com/join-community)

 The repository was forked form https://github.com/MindorksOpenSource/Dagger-Hilt-Tutorial.
-Will be use it as a base to future applications.
+I will use it as a base for the future applications.

 This repository contains a sample app that implements Dagger-Hilt in MVVM architecture using Kotlin.
 <p align="center">